Austria's Faymann likens Orban's refugee policies to Nazi deportations

 "This is not just Germany's responsibility - it's the responsibility of all EU member states," she said, adding that Greece needed to protect its border with non-EU member Turkey.

-But he expected several thousand were likely to try to cross the border over the weekend after 6,900 arrived on Friday.
+Human traffickers have exploited the turmoil.
+German newspaper Bild am Sonntag said German authorities had detained 2,336 traffickers this year by Sept.
+8 - an increase of around 40 percent compared with the same period last year.
+The interior ministry was not immediately available for comment.

-Authorities reopened a stretch of motorway that was partially closed on Friday when dozens of migrants had set off for Vienna on foot from the border.
+In Greece, police said they arrested two Syrians and two Lebanese on suspicion of providing forged documents to migrants passing through Athens.
+The had charged the migrants between 500 and 6,000 euros, police said.

-(Additional reporting by Francois Murphy in Vienna, Jens Hack in Munich and Thomas Escritt in Budapest; Writing by Michelle Martin; Editing by Dominic Evans)
+(Additional reporting by Francois Murphy in Vienna, Jens Hack in Munich, Thomas Escritt in Budapest, Michele Kambas in Athens and Reuters TV in Hamburg; Writing by Michelle Martin; Editing by Dominic Evans)